labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 .. image:: img/genoclust-interface.png

-The first part uses the advanced genome selector to select the organisms on which the tree will be computed.
+The first part uses the advanced selector (in **Genome Selection** mode) to select the genomes on which the tree will be computed.
 See :ref:`here <advanced-selector>` for help on how to use this selector.

 Next by clicking "Save and Run", the tree is computed and displayed under **Results**.